 Selling a house with a conservatory without planning permission

-What is retrospective planning permission?
+What is retrospective planning permission for a conservatory?

-Planning Enforcement Rules explained
+Planning enforcement rules explained

 Local authorities enforce rules to address planning breaches.